UC-Davis-molecular-computing/scadnano/CONTRIBUTING.md

 1. If there is not already a GitHub issue describing the desired change, make one.
 Make sure that its title is a self-contained description, and that it describes the change we would like to make to the software.
 For example, *"problem with loading gridless design"* is a bad title.
 A better title is *"fix problem where loading gridless design with negative x coordinates throws exception"*.

 2. Make a new branch specifically for the issue.
 Base this branch off of `dev` (**WARNING**: in GitHub desktop, the default is to base it off of `master`, so switch that).
 The title of the issue (with appropriate hyphenation) is a good name for the branch.
 (In GitHub Desktop, if you paste the title of the issue, it automatically adds the hyphens.)
+A good branch name is simply the issue title, preceded by the issue number, e.g., "issue-101-fix-problem-where-loading-gridless-design-with-negative-x-coordinates-throws-exception", although abbreviating the issue title is good if it is long, e.g., "issue-101-gridless-design-negative-x-coordinates".

 3. If it is about fixing a bug, *first* add tests to reproduce the bug before working on fixing it.
 (This is so-called [test-driven development](https://www.google.com/search?q=test-driven+development))

 4. If it is about implementing a feature, first add tests to test the feature.
 For instance, if you are adding a new method, this involves writing code that calls the method and tests various combinations of example inputs and expected output.

-5. Work entirely in that branch to fix the issue.
+5. Work entirely in that branch to fix the issue, following the [recipe described above](#general-recipe-for-adding-features).

 6. Run unit tests and ensure they pass.

 7. Commit the changes.
-In the commit message, reference the issue using the phrase "fixes #123" or "closes #123" (see [here](https://docs.github.com/en/enterprise/2.16/user/github/managing-your-work-on-github/closing-issues-using-keywords)).
+In the commit message, reference the issue using the phrase "fixes #123" (for bug fixes) or "closes #123" (for new features) (see [here](https://docs.github.com/en/enterprise/2.16/user/github/managing-your-work-on-github/closing-issues-using-keywords)).
 Also, in the commit message, describe the issue that was fixed (one easy way is to copy the title of the issue); this message will show up in automatically generated release notes, so this is part of the official documentation of what changed.

 8. Create a pull request (PR). **WARNING:** by default, it will want to merge into the `master` branch.
 Change the destination branch to `dev`.